Aspirin: Pharmacokinetics

 Acetylsalicylic acid is a weak acid, and very little of it is ionized in the stomach after oral administration.
 Acetylsalicylic acid is quickly absorbed through the cell membrane in the acidic conditions of the stomach.
-The increased pH and larger surface area of the small intestine causes aspirin to be absorbed more slowly there, as more of it is ionized.
-Owing to the formation of concretions, aspirin is absorbed much more slowly during overdose, and plasma concentrations can continue to rise for up to 24 hours after ingestion.
+The higher pH and larger surface area of the small intestine cause aspirin to be absorbed more slowly there, as more of it is ionized.
+Owing to the formation of concretions, aspirin is absorbed much more slowly during overdose, and blood plasma concentrations can continue to rise for up to 24 hours after ingestion.

 About 50–80% of salicylate in the blood is bound to human serum albumin, while the rest remains in the active, ionized state; protein binding is concentration-dependent.
 Saturation of binding sites leads to more free salicylate and increased toxicity.
 The volume of distribution is 0.1–0.2 L/kg.
 Acidosis increases the volume of distribution because of enhancement of tissue penetration of salicylates.

 As much as 80% of therapeutic doses of salicylic acid is metabolized in the liver.
 Conjugation with glycine forms salicyluric acid, and with glucuronic acid to form two different glucuronide esters.
 The conjugate with the acetyl group intact is referred to as the acyl glucuronide; the deacetylated conjugate is the phenolic glucuronide.
 These metabolic pathways have only a limited capacity.
 Small amounts of salicylic acid are also hydroxylated to gentisic acid.
 With large salicylate doses, the kinetics switch from first-order to zero-order, as metabolic pathways become saturated and renal excretion becomes increasingly important.

-Salicylates are excreted mainly by the kidneys as salicyluric acid (75%), free salicylic acid (10%), salicylic phenol (10%), and acyl glucuronides (5%), gentisic acid (< 1%), and 2,3-dihydroxybenzoic acid.
+Salicylates are excreted mainly by the kidneys as salicyluric acid (75%), free salicylic acid (10%), salicylic phenol (10%), acyl glucuronides (5%), gentisic acid (< 1%), and 2,3-dihydroxybenzoic acid.
 When small doses (less than 250 mg in an adult) are ingested, all pathways proceed by first-order kinetics, with an elimination half-life of about 2.0 h to 4.5 h.
 When higher doses of salicylate are ingested (more than 4 g), the half-life becomes much longer (15 h to 30 h), because the biotransformation pathways concerned with the formation of salicyluric acid and salicyl phenolic glucuronide become saturated.
 Renal excretion of salicylic acid becomes increasingly important as the metabolic pathways become saturated, because it is extremely sensitive to changes in urinary pH.
 A 10- to 20-fold increase in renal clearance occurs when urine pH is increased from 5 to 8.
 The use of urinary alkalinization exploits this particular aspect of salicylate elimination.
 It was found that short-term aspirin use in therapeutic doses might precipitate reversible acute kidney injury when the patient was ill with glomerulonephritis or cirrhosis.
 Aspirin for some patients with chronic kidney disease and some children with congestive heart failure was contraindicated.